 No one wants to get sick, but sometimes people with contagious diseases put their own needs above the needs of others and willingly expose other people to their sickness.
-But assuming we’re talking about something more extreme than the common cold, this behavior is not only rude, it is also dangerous.
-That’s why knowingly exposing others to an infectious disease is a crime.
-If you have been charged with this offense, a San Diego criminal defense attorney can be critical in helping you fight the charges.
+But assuming we’re talking about something worse than the common cold, this behavior is not only rude, it is also dangerous.
+That’s why it is illegal to intentionally infect someone with a disease in California.

-There are some important details to this law that means not everyone who has a contagious disease is breaking the law when they leave the house.
+While there is a law against spreading disease in California, not everyone who has a contagious disease is breaking the law when they leave the house.
 First of all, while the law doesn’t specify what diseases are or aren’t covered, you won’t be charged for exposing people to a cold.
-If you have something more serious though -whether potentially deadly like whooping cough or incurable like herpes, you could be charged.
-Additionally, while the law doesn’t specify conditions in which it would be legal to expose someone, if the exposure occurs at a hospital or pharmacy when you are trying to seek treatment for your condition, most defense lawyers in San Diego agree it would be unlikely that the prosecution would move forward with the case.
+If you have something more serious though -whether potentially deadly like whooping cough or coronavirus or incurable like herpes or HIV, you could be charged.
+Additionally, while the law doesn’t specify situations in which it would be legal to expose someone, if the exposure occurs at a hospital or pharmacy when you are trying to seek treatment for your condition, most defense it would be unlikely that the prosecution would move forward with the case.

 These charges are very rare, but if you are charged with knowingly exposing someone to an infectious disease, you will face misdemeanor charges and could face up to six months in jail and a $1,000 fine.